 Obama’s campaign leveraged social media effectively for both fundraising and organising grass roots support.
 Political supporters are now active participants due to the disruptive role of technology (Bijmolt et al., 2010; Hennig-Thurau et al., 2010).
-In essence, the potential exists for a closer relationship between the candidate and its supporters (Bijmolt et al., 2010).
+In essence, the potential exists for a closer relationship between the candidate and its supporters (Greengard, 2009; Stirland, 2008; Bijmolt et al., 2010).
 Customers are participating in social networks, creating and sharing content, communicating and building relationships with each other (Gordon 2010; Libai et al. 2010).
 These customer-to-customer (C2C) interactions are extremely powerful marketing tools, if tapped into in the right way.
 Obama’s campaign integrated communications by email (13 million registrations) mobile (3 million subscribers) and social networking (5 million ‘friends’).
 In dealing with such large numbers, it acknowledged that only a certain percentage would be activists, others just casual supporters, and allowed for these differences in its communications.
 The ‘ladder of engagement’ encouraged supporters to progress from registration, to conversation, contribution and finally advocacy through familiar social channels (joining groups, text or photo posts, blogging, creating groups, video etc).
 In industry, firms like Blackberry and Apple have forums that proactively encourage customer involvement in every stage of the co-creation process.
 These customers input into the product and service quality and also become ambassadors for the firm (Hoyer et al., 2010; van Doorn et al., 2010).
 In Obama’s case, key activists (‘super users’) were identified and given access to tools to increase their effectiveness, for example to supporter phone numbers supplied to the main database so that personal interactions could occur.
 User generated content was encouraged by providing ‘how to’ guides so that people could respond to posted videos with a creation of their own – over 400,000 of these amateur videos were generated during the campaign.
 The story of text communication with subscribers linked to key campaign events (“be the first to hear about...”) is worth a whole paper in itself (together with an early example of iPhone application).
 Finally, key individuals were brought on board at an early stage to guide the implementation of the online campaign.
 These included such luminaries as Chris Hughes, one of the co-founders of Facebook, and Kevin Malover, a veteran of online travel agency Orbitz.
 Obama also drew upon the expertise of a distinguished group of advisors, including Google CEO Eric Schmidt and Craigslist founder Craig Newmark.

 At a tactical level, Obama had approximately 500 million blog postings mentioning him between August and November 2008, compared to 150 million mentioning John McCain (Lardinois 2008).
 On My Space, Obama had 844,927 friends compared to 219,404 for McCain (Lardinois 2008).
 In all, Obama had twice the amount of web site traffic, four times the amount of views of YouTube, five times the amount of Facebook friends and ten times the number of online staff.
 He also had 13 million people on an email list who received 7,000 variations of more than 1 billion e-mails.
 He had 3 million online donors, who contributed 6.5 million times, 8.5 million monthly visitors to MyBarackObama.com, 2 million profiles with 400,000 blog posts, 35,000 volunteer groups that held 200,000 offline events, and 70,000 fundraising hubs that raised $30 million.
 Finally, Obama engaged in mobile communications, where 3 million people signed up for the text messaging program, and each received 5 to 20 messages per month (Lutz 2009).